42+ Years of Serving Injured Workers in Pennsylvania

 - Mental/mental: similar to mental/physical, but with a different outcome.
 In other words, let us say that instead of suffering a heart attack as a result of the bullying, you develop uncontrollable panic attacks.
 You may file a claim for workers’ compensation benefits under a mental/mental injury.

 This last category – mental/mental injuries – are among the hardest to obtain because you, as the injured person, must be able to prove that you were subjected to “abnormal working conditions.”
-It is crucial that you work with a trained and experienced Philadelphia workers’ compensation lawyer, such as you would find at Larry Pitt & Associates, in order to file this claim.
+It is crucial that you work with a trained and experienced workers’ compensation lawyer in order to file this claim.
 We know that it takes to build a case for hostile or abnormal working conditions, and what kinds of documentation will be required for submission.